-- It is very important to develop your skills at professional communication.
+- It is very important to develop your professional communication skills.
 This takes many forms, but I expect all of my students to communicate with me on a daily basis during the summer and on a weekly basis during the semester (idly more than once).
-Whenever possible, this should consist of a brief face-to-face meeting, but if you can’t then an e-mail conversation is fine.
+Whenever possible, this should consist of a brief face-to-face meeting.
 I also recommend that you keep a daily blog or journal to jot down notes.
-During our discussions, you should discuss the following: (i) What did you accomplish/learn yesterday? (ii) What are your goals for today?
+During our discussions, you should discuss the following: (i) What did you accomplish/learn yesterday? (ii) What is your current hurdle/challenge? (iii) What are your goals for today?

 - But what if I get stuck?
 When do I know it is time to get help?
 These are not easily answered, or more specifically, the answer is it depends.
 First, let me talk about getting stuck.
 You will get stuck.
 I get stuck.
 Everyone gets stuck.
-What separates successful scientists is how the react in these situations.
-You can bang your head against the wall, or you can try to find out information and facts about your problem or situation.
-Then if you still stuck after you have a list of demonstrable facts and have learned about your problem, it is time to come and see me.
+What makes a successful scientists is how they react in these situations.
+You can get frustrated, or you can try to find out as much information and facts about your problem or situation.
+Check your assumptions.
+It’s usually an incorrect assumption about your code or your problem formulation or your configuration or well anything.
+Then if you’re still stuck after you have a list of demonstrable facts that you’ve verified and have learned about your problem, it is time to ask a colleague (i.e., me or someone else in the lab).
 That isn’t to say that sometimes you can’t just come on by and let off some steam about a particularly tricky problem.
-It is just important to work towards a solution in concrete steps that further your education and knowledge about the problem.
+That’s one of my favorite things to do with colleagues who don’t mind hearing me think out loud.
+But it is just as important to work towards a solution in concrete steps that further your education and knowledge about the problem.

 - Independence of thought.
 It is very important to me that you develop as an independent investigator.
 This is one of the primary reasons that has hopefully brought you to work with me.
 I don’t want students who look to me to tell them exactly what to do.
 I want to train students to anticipate problems and find better solutions to those problems than I could have come up.
 You’re ready to graduate when you can convince me that my proposed solution to a problem is destined to fail.
 This is one of the most difficult things to teach though, so when I let you struggle through a problem on your own, it is part of a broader diabolical plan to make you into super scientists.